-Mark Konkel is committed to protecting and maximizing the interests of employers of all sizes, from the major multinational to the startup.
+Mark Konkel is chair of Kelley Drye's Labor and Employment practice group.
+Mark is committed to protecting and maximizing the interests of employers of all sizes, from the major multinational to the startup.
 Whether Mark is helping his clients with seasoned, focused legal counsel on complex employment issues or defending them in employment and labor litigation, he is dedicated to helping his clients drive their business goals forward and realize the full potential of their workforce.

 Mark provides strategic advice on employment and labor law compliance, best practices and policies in human resources management, discrimination law, employee privacy, protection of intellectual property, restrictive covenants, and business expansions and reductions.
 He has helped many companies develop, refine and implement HR processes and strategies.
 Mark leads companies through sensitive internal and government investigations and provides frequent training.
 He also serves as lead labor and employment law counsel in mergers, acquisitions, sales and purchases for companies in the hospitality, manufacturing, healthcare and transportation industries.

 Mark believes the best result is to avoid employment and labor-related conflict altogether.
 When disputes do arise, Mark vigorously defends companies in employment, labor and commercial disputes in court, arbitration, mediation and before governmental agencies.
 He has a superior track record in litigation and arbitrations involving discrimination, labor, commercial claims, employee privacy, restrictive covenants and trade secrets, employment agreements and wage-and-hour laws.
 Mark’s proactive communication style keeps his clients informed and prepared throughout the dispute resolution process so that time, resources and employee relations challenges are minimized.